 Open Control Panel > User Accounts.
 Select Change User Account Control settings.

 The Slider should be set to the 3rd option from the bottom.

 Hope this works for you.

-Now take a look at this Group Policy Settings Reference Guide for Windows 10 for a wealth of information about Group Policy settings.
+Now take a look at this Group Policy Settings Reference Guide for a wealth of information about Group Policy settings.